Calculations Quick-Reference

 1. Compute runoff values (flow per unit area) for each streamgage basin by dividing the average daily flow by the delineated drainage area.
 Drainage areas are an input to the streamflow_to_runoff function in hyswap to obtain runoff in units of millimeters per unit time (e.g. day, month, year).

-Spatial datasets describing the respective drainage basin boundaries of the streamgages and the boundaries of hydrologic cataloging units must be obtained that cover all areas of interest (e.g. CONUS).
+Spatial datasets describing the respective drainage basin boundaries of the streamgages and the boundaries of hydrologic units must be obtained that cover all areas of interest (e.g. CONUS).
 Geospatial boundaries of streamgages may be based on delineated gage drainage areas calculated using NHDPlus Version 1 data (U.S. Geological Survey, 2011) or determined via other watershed delineation approaches.
-HUC8 boundaries are contained within the USGS Watershed Boundary Dataset (WBD).
+Hydrologic unit boundaries are contained within the USGS Watershed Boundary Dataset (WBD).

 Workflow for Estimating Area-Based Runoff